Cantabil Retail India Ltd. Announces Q1 FY 25 Results

 Date

-New Delhi, August 14, 2024: Cantabil Retail India Ltd., one of India's leading apparel manufacturer and retailer, has announced the financial results for its Quarter ended on June 30, 2024.
+(MENAFN- PR Pundit) New Delhi, August 13, 2024: Cantabil Retail India Ltd., one of India's leading apparel manufacturer and retailer, has announced the financial results for its Quarter ended on June 30, 2024.
 For the Q1, the company has reported a Revenue of Rs.
 127.9 Cr. with an EBITDA of 39.4 Cr. and net profit of Rs.
 11.4 Cr.
 The company reported a revenue growth of 14.4%, EBITDA growth of 14.5%.
 However, PAT stood at 8.9%.

 The Company is aggressively growing its presence around the nation to further consolidate its position in the market, both offline and online.
 As part of its robust retail strategy, Cantabil has opened 11 (net) new exclusive retail stores during the Q1 FY 25.
 The new apparel and accessories stores have been opened in different states across states and total store count stood at 545 at the end of Q1 FY 25.
 Cantabil has emerged as a prominent player in the retail industry and is steadfastly committed to further extending its presence across the length and breadth of India in the current year.